12 Architectural Marvels of Singapore that Portray the Country's Diversity in Structures

 Singapore Flyer is another iconic structure exhibiting the prowess of the architecture of Singapore.
 It is a giant Ferris wheel which was designed as an observational wheel and was opened to the public in 2008, being the world's tallest Ferris wheel at that time.
 The wheel has 28 air-conditioned capsules and being 165 metres tall; it offers a magnificent view of the city.
 The capsules protrude out of the wheel's rim to provide an unobstructed view and even has provisions for the differently abled.

 Helix Bridge connecting Marina Centre with Marina South is a pedestrian bridge that floats over the Singapore River and runs along the Benjamin Sheares Bridge.
 It is a walkway which was opened in 2010.
-The structure was designed by a group of architects and engineers of Cox Architecture and Arup.
+The structure was designed by a group of architects and engineers of Arup and Cox Architecture in Singapore.
 The bridge resembles a DNA and even has words c, g, a, and t on it which stand for the four bases of DNA.
 The arc-shaped bridge is fitted with glass and steel canopy which provides shade to the pedestrians from Singapore's heat.
-It is truly an architectural marvel, a one of a kind structure that displays the brilliance and variety of the architecture in Singapore.
+It is truly a marvel in the current situation of architecture in Singapore, a one of a kind structure that displays the brilliance and variety of the architecture in Singapore.

 The National Gallery of Singapore houses the former Supreme Court of Singapore and the former City Hall.
 Situated in Downtown Core in Singapore's Civic District, the gallery is a cultural space which displays contemporary and modern pieces of art.
 The buildings too are a marvel as they were the last colonial structures to be built in the country in the 1920s and 30s.
 Today, they stand as national monuments and are visited by many to witness the historic architecture of Singapore.